PyPO-dev/PyPO/paper/paper.md

 - Optimisation of correcting optics using the GO calculations.
 - PO propagation of measured beam patterns through the Cassegrain setup of the ASTE [@ASTE] telescope.
 - Calculation of far-field beam patterns after the ASTE telescope.
+- Evaluation of the instrument efficiencies at the ASTE telescope.

 # Availability
 `PyPO` can be found on [Github](https://github.com/arend95/PyPO).
-Software documentation and instructions regarding installation, contributing and issue tracking can be found in the [documentation](https://arend95.github.io/PyPO/).
+Software documentation and instructions regarding installation, contribution and issue tracking can be found in the [documentation](https://arend95.github.io/PyPO/).
-The package comes with several examples illustrating the workflow and features, which can be used as building blocks for new reflector systems.
+The package comes with several worked examples illustrating the workflow and features, which can be used as building blocks for new reflector systems.

 # Acknowledgements
 This work is supported by the European Union (ERC Consolidator Grant No. 101043486 TIFUUN).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.